+8. Deferred Revenue (continued)

-(b) The Society received \$595,000 (2019 - \$784,000) from the Ontario Seniors' Secretariat for the Finding Your Way program (previously named Wandering Prevention program) in various targeted cultural communities.
+- (b) The Society received \$560,000 (2020 \$595,000) from the Ontario Seniors' Secretariat for the Finding Your Way program (previously named Wandering Prevention program) in various targeted cultural communities.
 The purpose of the program is to reduce the incidents of missing people with dementia and to increase the likelihood of their safe return home.
 The program will increase public awareness, education and resources, and strengthen relationships with local organizations.
-All funds received were spent during the year.

-(c) The Scholarship Fund was established in fiscal 2012 through a donation from an anonymous donor and will be disbursed for qualified expenditures.

-(d) The Ministry of Health and Long Term Care granted money to the Alzheimer Society of Toronto ("AST") to provide support and services to clients through the First Link Program by hiring new First Link Navigators, including \$249,000 (2019 - \$249,000) for AST to provide to the Alzheimer Society of Ontario for training, knowledge transfer/exchange, project coordination, monitoring and evaluation.
-All funds received during the year were fully spent in accordance with the agreement.

-(e) U-First is a dementia education and training program in Ontario for healthcare professionals.
+All funds received were spent during the year. - (c) The Scholarship Fund was established in fiscal 2012 through a donation from an anonymous donor and will be disbursed for qualified expenditures. - (d) U-First is a dementia education and training program in Ontario for healthcare professionals. - (e) The Ministry of Health and Long Term Care granted money to the Alzheimer Society of Toronto ("AST") to provide support and services to clients through the First Link Program by hiring new First Link Navigators, including \$249,000 (2020 - \$249,000) for AST to provide to the Alzheimer Society of Ontario for training, knowledge transfer/exchange, project coordination, monitoring and evaluation.
+All funds received during the year were fully spent in accordance with the agreement. - (f) U-First is a dementia education and training program in Ontario for healthcare professionals.
 The Burton Project is a new program associated with U-First with the goal of building skills for paid and unpaid caregivers of people with responsive behaviour.
 The development of the plan is divided into 3 years for curriculum development, materials and training and implementation.
-In the current year, the funds were used for program materials design and production, educating training specialists and developing an evaluation criteria.
+The funds were used for program materials design and production, educating training specialists and developing an evaluation criteria. - (g) The Ontario Brain Institute (OBI) provided funding to the Society for the Growing Expertise in Evaluation and Knowledge Translation (GEEK) program.
+The program provides funding, evaluation expertise, and support to community-led programs and services for people living with brain disorders.
+Funds received during the year were spent in accordance with the agreement.